cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Macro/builtin_compilation_flags.md

 ## @Frozen

-The `@Frozen` tag can be used to modify functions and properties.
-If a function or property is guaranteed not to have its internal implementation modified in future versions, it can be marked with `@Frozen`.
-This tag represents the developer's commitment to the function/property's stability across version updates.
-Functions and properties marked with `@Frozen` must not undergo any changes to their signatures or bodies in subsequent versions.
-This means that, under the same compiler and compilation options, the generated artifacts for the function or property must remain identical across two code versions.
+The `@Frozen` annotation can be used to mark functions and properties whose internal implementation is guaranteed not to change in future versions.
+It signals the developer's commitment to the stability of that function/property across releases.
+Functions and properties annotated with `@Frozen` must not change their signatures or bodies in subsequent versions.
+Under the same compiler and compilation options, the generated artifacts for the function or property must therefore remain identical between versions.

-The `@Frozen` tag can be applied to:
+The `@Frozen` annotation can only be applied to:

-- Global functions
-- Functions in classes, structs, interfaces, extensions, and enums
-- Properties in classes, interfaces, and extensions

-The `@Frozen` tag cannot be applied to:

-- Other type declarations besides functions and properties
-- Nested functions
-- Expressions
+- All kinds of function definitions except local (nested) functions, including global functions, member functions, constructors, primary constructors, and destructors.
+- All kinds of member property definitions.

 Usage example: